I beg to move,

 That this House approves the withdrawal of the United Kingdom from the European Union under Article 50 of the Treaty on European Union on exit day, without a withdrawal agreement as defined in section 20(1) of the European Union (Withdrawal) Act 2018.

-Today is the time for this to come together and move forward.
+Today is the time for this House to come together and move forward.
 Someone who previously did that, and whom many Members of the House will still remember, was the former Secretary of State for Northern Ireland Mo Mowlam.
-Her biography was called “Momentum” before it was a faction forcing out its own colleagues—[Interruption.]
+Her biography was called “Momentum” before that was a faction forcing out its own colleagues—[Interruption.]

 That spirit of bringing people together was what I was seeking to pay tribute to.
 After 1,213 days and frequent debates in this Chamber, now is the time for this House to move forward.
 Another pivotal figure in bringing different views together was Lord Trimble, who won the Nobel peace prize for his contribution to the Good Friday agreement.
 He has made clear his support for this deal, confirming that it is fully in accordance with the spirit of that agreement, and the people of Northern Ireland will be granted consent over their future as a result of the deal that the Prime Minister has negotiated.
 This deal also delivers on the referendum in a way that protects all parts of our Union against those who would seek to use division and delay to break it up, particularly those on the SNP Benches.
-As such, it is a vote that honours not one but two referendums by protecting both our democratic vote but also our United Kingdom.
+As such, it is a deal that honours not one but two referendums by protecting both our democratic vote but also our United Kingdom.

 This House called for a meaningful vote.
 Yet some who championed that now suggest that we should delay longer still.
 I respect the intention of my right hon.
 Friend the Member for West Dorset (Sir Oliver Letwin) who, indeed, has supported a deal three times and has indicated his support today.
 However, his amendment would render today’s vote meaningless.
 It would cause further delay when our constituents and our businesses want an end to uncertainty and are calling for us to get this done.
 The public will be appalled by pointless further delay.
 We need to get Brexit done by 31 October so that the country can move forward and, in that spirit, I ask him to withdraw his amendment.